vestrel00/contacts-android/DEV_NOTES.md

 In the native Contacts app, the name attribute used comes from the name row with IS_SUPER_PRIMARY set to true.
 This and all other "unique" mimetypes (organization) and non-unique mimetypes (email) per RawContact are shown only if they are not blank.

+**Showing multiple RawContact's data in the same edit screen (combined mode)**

+In older version of the native, Android Open Source Project (AOSP) Contacts app, data from multiple RawContacts was being shown in the same edit screen.
+This caused a lot of confusion about which data belonged to which RawContact.
+Newer versions of AOSP Contacts only allow editing one RawContact at a time to avoid confusion.
+Though, several RawContacts' data are still shown (not-editable) in the same screen.

 ### AggregationExceptions table